M4he/Linux/Hardware/MacBookAir7,2.md

 ## Intel Graphics (HD 6000 Broadwell)

 - in contrast to older chips UXA is not an option anymore, it is far too slow/sluggish from my experience, this chip *needs* SNA to perform
-- requires a recent Intel driver to perform, the standard Debian 8 one doesn't cut it - you'll need the one from the backports

 ### xorg.conf